Originator: Chief Human Resources Officer

 “Supervisor” means a person who has charge of a workplace or direct authority over a Worker.
 This includes instructors who are in charge of Students.

-“Violence” means (a) the attempted or actual exercise of physical force against a person; or (b) any threatening statement or behavior that gives a person reasonable cause to believe that physical force will be used against the person.
+- any threatening statement or behavior that gives a person reasonable cause to believe that physical force will be used against the person.

 - any person who is in an employment relationship with the College;